The American Revolution in North Carolina

 The "Race for the Dan" began after the British loss at the battle of Cowpens, SC.
 It was a known "race" because both armies moved as fast as possible to reach the Dan River, which ran through North Carolina and Virginia near the border.

 At midnight, the British neared the Yadkin River and discovered some militia wagons stuck in the mud.
-One hundred of Maj.
-David Campbell's Virginians and fifty of Capt.
+One hundred of Major David Campbell's Virginians with fifty of Capt.
 Joseph Graham's cavalry were nearby laying in ambush on this tempting target.
 The Patriot riflemen were instructed to fire two shots then leave the ford.
 Their position was in a branch of the river under the darkness of the woods.
 In contrast, the British marched along the higher ground and were silhouetted against the sky.

 Known Patriot Participants